Alan19/TwoDee/README.md

 ## Install

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

 * Gradle
+* Java

 ### Installation